Organising your notes

 Your notes are valuable, so keep them organised and accessible so that when you come to write essays or revise you know what you already have.

-Think carefully about where to keep your notes and how to store them so they are easily accessible.
-Organising your notes and keeping them tidy will save you time, and is as important as knowing which note-taking techniques are most effective for you.
+Think carefully about where to keep your notes and how to store them so they're easily accessible.
+Organising your notes and keeping them tidy will save you time and is as important as knowing which note-taking techniques are most effective for you.

 Here are some ideas to help you get organised.

 Using paper for your notes

 - Try using coloured paper so that all related notes are made on sheets of the same colour.
-Some notebooks have sections in different colours and give the advantage of keeping all your notes in one place.
+Some notebooks have sections in different colours and have the advantage of keeping all your notes in one place.

-- You could use a concertina file, a folders, or a file with dividers to organise your notes according to topic, module or as part of an assignment.
+- You could use a concertina file, a folder, or a file with dividers to organise your notes according to topic, module or as part of an assignment.
 Label and number all your pages if you use loose paper.

 - Devise an index to your notes and keep it up to date.

-- Digital notebooks can be very useful, as they allow you to store and organise your handwritten notes in an electronic database simply by placing the digital pen in its cradle.
+- Digital notebooks can be very useful as you can store and organise your handwritten notes in an electronic database and save space.

 Using a computer for your notes

 - Name folders clearly to indicate their content and use subfolders if it helps to keep your notes tidy.

-- If your notes are in PowerPoint then the slide sorter view allows you to cut, paste and rearrange the slides to simplify the organisation of your notes.
+- If your notes are in PowerPoint the slide sorter view allows you to cut, paste and rearrange the slides to simplify the way they are organised.

 - Software products are also available to help in taking and organising notes.

-Applications such as Microsoft Office 365 and Google Docs allow you to upload your own files, create new ones and share your files with others.
-They are stored in an online secure area, so you can access them from any device.
+Applications such as Microsoft 365 and Google Docs allow you to upload your own files, create new ones and share your files with others.
+They're stored in an secure online area, so you can access them from any device.